Flow Cytometry Scientist (NCI)

-The Flow Cytometry Core (Flow Core) in the Cancer & Inflammation Program (CIP) is a service core which supports the research efforts of the CCR by providing expertise in the field of flow cytometry (fluorescence cell sorting) with the goal of gaining a more thorough understanding of the biology of the immune system, cancer, and inflammation processes.
+The Flow Cytometry Core (Flow Core) in the Cancer & Inflammation Program (CIP) is a service core which supports the research efforts of the CCR by providing expertise in the field of flow cytometry (using analyzers and sorters) with the goal of gaining a more thorough understanding of the biology of the immune system, cancer, and inflammation processes.
 The Flow Core provides service to 12-15 CIP laboratories and more than 22 non-CIP laboratories.
 Flow core staff provide technical advice on the experimental design of applications, which include immunological phenotyping, cell function assays, and cell cycle analysis.
 Work is performed per customer requirements, and no independent research is involved.

-Flow Cytometry Scientist - The individual will be responsible for:
+The Flow Cytometry Scientist will be responsible for:

 - Daily management of the Flow Cytometry Core, to include the supervision and guidance of technical staff members

 - Monitor performance of and maintain high dimensional flow cytometer analyzers and cell sorters

 - Operate high dimensional flow cytometer analyzers and cell sorters

 - Provide scientific expertise to the user community and facilitate the development of cutting edge technologies

 - Interact with Flow Core users and customers, and provide technical and scientific advice, and guidance regarding their experiments, including possible collaborations